unitaryfund/mitiq/docs/source/guide/guide-getting-started.rst

         rho = SIMULATOR.simulate(circuit).final_density_matrix
         return np.real(rho[0,0])

-Now we consider a simple example: single-qubit circuit with an even number of X gates.
+Now we consider a simple example: a single-qubit circuit with an even number of X gates.
 By construction, the ideal expectation value should be 1, but the noisy expectation value will be slightly different.